 Runny nose simply means fluid (mucus) discharged from the nose.
 It is also referred to as nasal discharge or rhinorrhoea in medical terms.
+In this article you will know about causes of runny nose and everything about symptoms of runny nose.

 How runny nose happens